ruixingshi/mcp-guide/README.md

 - `mcp-server-protocol.ts`: An MCP server implemented as an HTTP server using Express.js.
 It manually implements the JSON-RPC based MCP, providing the same weather tools over an HTTP endpoint.
 - `utils.ts`: Contains utility functions for interacting with the NWS API, including making requests and formatting alert data.
 - `types.ts`: Defines TypeScript types and Zod schemas for validating arguments and structuring data related to the NWS API.
-- `package.json`: Defines project dependencies and scripts.
-- `package-lock.json`: Records the exact versions of dependencies.
-- `.gitignore`: Specifies intentionally untracked files that Git should ignore.
-- `README.md`: This file.

 ## Features